Executive order: United States

 Two extreme examples of an executive order are Franklin Roosevelt's Executive Order 6102 "forbidding the hoarding of gold coin, gold bullion, and gold certificates within the continental United States", and Executive Order 9066, which delegated military authority to remove any or all people in a military zone (used to target Japanese Americans, non-citizen Germans, and non-citizen Italians in certain regions).
-The order was then delegated to General John L. DeWitt, and it subsequently paved the way for all Japanese-Americans on the West Coast to be incarcerated in ten specially built prison camps for the duration of World War II.

-President George W. Bush issued Executive Order 13233 in 2001, which restricted public access to the papers of former presidents.
-The order was criticized by the Society of American Archivists and other groups, who say it "violates both the spirit and letter of existing U.S. law on access to presidential papers as clearly laid down in 44 USC 2201–07", and adding that the order "potentially threatens to undermine one of the very foundations of our nation".
-President Barack Obama subsequently revoked Executive Order 13233 in January 2009.
+The order subsequently paved the way for all Japanese-Americans on the West Coast to be incarcerated in ten specially built prison camps for the duration of World War II.
+George W. Bush issued Executive Order 13233 in 2001, which restricted public access to the papers of former presidents.
+The order was criticized by the Society of American Archivists and other groups, who say it "violates both the spirit and letter of existing U.S. law on access to presidential papers".
+Barack Obama subsequently revoked the order in January 2009.